compose-spec/compose-spec/09-secrets.md

     environment: "OAUTH_TOKEN"
 ```

 Alternatively, `server-certificate` can be declared as external.
-The Compose implementation will lookup `server-certificate` secret to expose to relevant services.
+Compose will lookup `server-certificate` secret to expose to relevant services.

 ```yml
 secrets: